Atlanta water woes extend into fourth day as city finally cuts off leak gushing into streets

 ATLANTA (AP) — For at least some residents, Atlanta's water problems weren't over Monday.

-Milena Franco, a resident of the city's Midtown neighborhood, said she and her husband had water all weekend.
+Milena Franco, who lives in the city's Midtown neighborhood, said she and her husband had water all weekend.
 But Monday morning, the flow was cut off, as Franco discovered when she tried to take a shower.

 “I got in the shower and I just cried for a little bit," Franco said.